lab313ru/smd_ida_tools2/README.md

 2. `INC_START "relative/path.inc"` - `INC_END`.
 The same as the previous item, except it just stores copies all lines between these tags as is and inserts the following line: `include "relative/path.inc"`.
 3. `DEL_START` - `DEL_END`.
 These tags can be used if you want to cut some lines from the resulting asm listing.
 4. `ORG $SIZE`.
 This tag inserts `org $size` directive line in the output.

+## How To Set Read Write Breakpoints On VDP VRAM , VDP CRAM , VDP VSRAM
+Once you are debugging, in the IDA View click 'g' and go to either:

+0x00D00000 ( DBG_VDP_VRAM:00D00000 ) - For VRAM ..

+0x00D10000 ( DBG_VDP_CRAM:00D10000 ) - for CRAM

+0x00D20000 ( DBG_VDP_VSRAM:00D20000 ) - for VSRAM

+Find the address or addresses you want, offsetted from the above.
+Then select it / them .
+Right click. a prompt will come up.
+Click "Add Beakpoint" , or press F2 after selecting.
+A "Breakpoint Settings" window will come up.
+Select either read or write or both under Hardware breakpoint mode and set the size.
+You can enable other settings like actions etc.